ProjectLibertyLabs/siwa/docs/src/Actions/Response.md

 ### `login`

-The user has the correct delegation already existing.
+The correct delegation for the user already exists.
 No submission to the chain is required, but the application *must* validate the signature to be sure that the user is authenticated.

 The message signed follows [CAIP-122: Sign in With X](https://chainagnostic.org/CAIPs/caip-122) specification which is derived from [EIP-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361).